-All students enrolled in clinical laboratory courses in the Master's program must provide their own professional liability insurance.
+All students enrolled in clinical laboratory courses in the Master's program must pay the fee for the University professional liability insurance.
 Professional liability insurance is mandatory prior to beginning clinical experiences.
 Proof of automobile insurance may be required for clinical experience.
 The student admitted to the Master's program is required to have specified inoculations by the Student Health Service or a private physician prior to beginning nursing course work.
 Drug and alcohol screening is required.
 Health insurance is required.
 Complete information on health requirements may be secured from the Division of Nursing.